IBM/dbb-zappbuild/BUILD.md

  -l,--logEncoding <arg>       Encoding of output logs.
 Default is EBCDIC
                               directory for user build -zTest,--runzTests           Specify if zUnit Tests should be run

+ -p,--propFiles               Comma separated list of additional property files
+                              to load.
+Absolute paths or relative to workspace -po,--propOverwrites         Comma separated list of key=value pairs for set and overwrite build properties

  -cc,--ccczUnit               Flag to indicate to collect code coverage reports during zUnit step -cch,--cccHost               Headless Code Coverage Collector host (if not specified IDz will be used for reporting) -ccp,--cccPort               Headless Code Coverage Collector port (if not specified IDz will be used for reporting)